 No Commercial Use: Do not use Square Enix materials to make money or gain any other financial benefit.
 This means you can’t sell our game content and you can’t use our game content to help sell other products or services.
 Similarly, you can’t require payment to view or access any Square Enix materials.
 However, we do allow you to monetise content via advertising through platform-operated programs on YouTube, Twitch, Mixer, and other similar services.

-Only Square Enix Music: Some of our games contain music that we don’t own and merely license.
-Usually you’ll be able to recognize this (such as the radio music in Sleeping Dogs), but we understand it won’t always be clear.
-As a result, your video could be subject to automated filtering by the owner of the recording or composition.
-If you’re unsure about a particular song, please check the game credits.
-Since we cannot grant you a license to use someone else’s music, you’ll need to get permission from the copyright owner(s).
+Only Original Square Enix Content: Some Square Enix games contain music or other content that Square Enix doesn’t own.
+Usually you’ll be able to recognise this—for example, Square Enix doesn’t own the music that plays on the radio in Sleeping Dogs—but we understand it won’t always be clear.
+If you include non-Square Enix music or other content in your video (even if it was in the original Square Enix game), your video could be subject to filtering or takedown notices by the owner of the copyright in the original work.
+Since we cannot grant you a license to use someone else’s content, you’ll need to get permission from the copyright owner(s) before using their content.

 Attribution: If you use Square Enix’s materials, you should mention that they belong to us by showing our copyright notice. “© Square Enix” will suffice.
 This helps protects us legally and it’s also nice to give credit to the creators.
 If Square Enix’s original materials include any credits or legal lines, you must not remove them.

 No Unreleased Content: Unofficial content from our games—including leaked content, content released without Square Enix’s permission in advance of an embargo date, or content otherwise captured or obtained without Square Enix’s permission—must not be posted online, and especially not prior to the official release date for the game.
 Square Enix treats pre-release leaks very seriously; you may receive a copyright “strike” or suffer other consequences if you violate this guideline.